Connect to a Microsoft AD directory

 Notes

-As a prerequisite step, make sure your AD Connector or directory in AWS Managed Microsoft AD in AWS Directory Service resides within your AWS Organizations management account.
-For more information, see Active Directory or an external IdP.
+• As a prerequisite step, make sure your AD Connector or directory in AWS Managed Microsoft AD in AWS Directory Service resides within your AWS Organizations management account.
+For more information, see Confirm your identity sources in IAM Identity Center.

 Provisioning when users come from Active Directory

 IAM Identity Center uses the connection provided by the AWS Directory Service to synchronize user, group, and membership information from your source directory in Active Directory to the IAM Identity Center identity store.
-No password information is synchronized to IAM Identity Center, since user authentication takes place directly from the source directory in Active Directory.
-This identity data is used by IAM Identity Center enabled applications to facilitate in-app lookup, authorization, and collaboration scenarios without passing LDAP activity back to the source directory in Active Directory.
+No password information is synchronized to IAM Identity Center, because user authentication takes place directly from the source directory in Active Directory.
+This identity data is used by applications to facilitate in-app lookup, authorization, and collaboration scenarios without passing LDAP activity back to the source directory in Active Directory.

 For more information above provisioning, see User and group provisioning.